Glossary of terms

-This refers to hardware that users can simply buy, bring home, plug in and start using.
-It has been designed to identify itself on most computers, so that installation is less complicated for the user.
+This refers to hardware that users can simply plug in and start using.
+It has been designed for most computers so that installation is seamless for the user.

 podcast and vodcast

-Pop-ups are small windows that appear (pop up) in the foreground of a page on a web browser.
-On some websites, they have been designed to serve a useful purpose, but in many cases they are used to display advertising that invites you to click on them.
-The links may lead to unsafe websites or pornography, or clicking on them may result in malware being installed.
+Pop-ups are small windows that appear in the foreground of a webpage.
+On some websites, they have been designed to serve a useful purpose.
+However, in many cases, they display advertising with fake buttons or links that trick users to go to unsafe websites and may result in malware being installed.

 portable hard disk drive